esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 > ***i.
 Run ARIBA on input paired-end fastq reads for resistance gene identification.***

 The fastq reads are placed in the `kpneumo_fastq` directory.
-Enter an interactive flux session, change directories to `day2_after` and run the four commands below to start ARIBA jobs in the background.
+Since ARIBA is a memory intensive, we will enter an interactive flux session to run this exercise.
+Start the interactive session and change directories to `day2_after` and run the short for loop that will  commands below to start ARIBA jobs in the background.

 <!---
 module load python-anaconda3/latest